-Study Confirms Project-Based Learning Has a Positive Impact on How Students Learn Science and Math
+Study Confirms Project Based Learning Has a Positive Impact on How Students Learn Science and Math [STUDY]

 By Dr. Kerry Speziale

-To better understand the findings of the study we conducted, we sought out and reported on the existing body of literature pertaining to project-based learning.
-The research consistently showed that students taught through PBL displayed:
+To better understand the findings of the study, we sought out and reported on the existing body of literature pertaining to project based learning.
+The research consistently showed students engaged in PBL displayed: